 3. Remove all junk files and browser caches, cookies, and histories either manually or by using the automatic cleanup software.

-Run a scan after clicking on the Junk Files when you reach the main screen and wait
+Run a scan after clicking on the Master Scan when you reach the main screen and wait for the scanning processs to finish.

 Choose among the displayed results for all the junks to be removed.
-Click the clean button and confirm the request.
+Click the clean button.

 Most Macs come with between 4GB - 16GB of RAM so if your device has only 4GB- 8GB RAM, there is a tendency that the system might be performing low and running slow even when simply launching programs or loading documents.